TouK/nussknacker/docs/scenarios_authoring/Spel.md

 * `#exampleObjects['someNestedObject']['someFieldInNestedObject']`
 * `#exampleObjects['someArrayWithObjects'][0]['someFieldInObjectInArray']`

-Every unknown accessed field/element will produce `Unknown` data type which can be further navigated or [converted](#type-conversions) to a desired type.
+Every unknown accessed field/element will produce `Unknown` data type, which can be further navigated or [converted](#type-conversions) to a desired type.

 ### Type conversions